vircadia/vircadia-docs-sphinx/README.md

 ## Compile Vircadia Documentation Locally

 1. Fork and clone https://github.com/vircadia/vircadia-docs-sphinx.
-2. Using a command line, cd to your local repository, then the docs folder.
+2. Using a command line, `cd` to your local repository, then `cd` to the "docs" folder within it.
 3. Compile with the command `make html`.

 The HTML output will be in build\html.
 Open home.html in a browser to view the docs.